hithismani/hugon/README.rst

 * Enter a string with as many special characters you wish to enter, the script will convert it into a suitable file name.
 Eg: "This new blog post I want to write!" in the command line would convert into "this-new-blog-post-i-want-to-write.md".
 * Enter the archetype you wish to enter, the script will check if the archetype exists.
 If it doesn’t exist, Hugo CLI will prompt you with an error.
 * Create multiple markdown files and automatically populate the variables + content fields from a local CSV!
 (YAML format front matter only)
+* (NEW) Lets you download files from a link into a specific path within your project and aassign the values into your .md file!
+(CSV Only)
-* Let’s you use a custom prefix CLI if you’re using any other CLI that handshakes with hugo.
+* Lets you use a custom prefix CLI if you’re using any other CLI that handshakes with hugo.
 Only changes prefix that could replace the "hugo new" function
 * Enter the amount of files you want to create in sequence, the script will create everything.
 * Colour codes the output (ft. colorama) for you to differentiate between outputs.
-* Let’s you use a custom separator if you’d like something apart from ‘-‘ hyphens in your file name.
+* Lets you use a custom separator if you’d like something apart from ‘-‘ hyphens in your file name.

 Requirements
 ------------
 * Python 3.x
 * Hugo CLI (Tested on 0.59.1)
+* Hugo Archetype specified within your project root directory

 How To Use (Normal)
 -------------------

 1) pip install hugon
 2) cd Into your hugo initialized folder.
-3) run the command 'hugon -name "N3w F!le" -arch "default" -sequence "5"
+3) run the command 'hugon -name "N3w F!le" -archetype "default" -sequence "5"

 Syntax (Normal)
 ---------------